10 SEO Myths About WHMCS • How Not to Promote a Hosting

 SEO is a marathon not a sprint.
 It usually takes 8 months before efforts start giving results.
-We've witnessed firsthand its transformative power but hold on a second.
+I've witnessed firsthand its transformative power but hold on a second.
 SEO serves no use if your site lacks high-quality and fresh contents.
 You need to write a lot!

 Before Google thinks about giving top spots in the SERP, it must establish your site fullfills E-A-T criteria: